 7. Lasso Security MCP Gateway

-Lasso Security provides a security-first approach with a triple-gate security pattern covering AI, MCP, and API layers simultaneously.
+Lasso Security provides a security-first approach with controls across AI, MCP, and API layers.

 Security Capabilities